-As can be seen from Chart-3.1, the discrepancy between the Treasury record and the Annual Accounts of BTC had widened from ₹ 38.65 crore during 2013-14 to ₹ 153.81 crore during 2014-15 and then the discrepancy narrowed down to ₹ 68.11 crore in 2017-18.
-This discrepancy was not explained in the Annual Accounts as reconciliation of the figures between its records with that of the records of Treasury have not been conducted.
-Audit had highlighted non-reconciliation of the two sets of records in the previous Audit Reports.
+As can be seen from Chart-3.1, the discrepancy between the Treasury record and the Annual Accounts of BTC has been narrowing from ₹ 153.81 crore during 2014-158 to ₹ 68.11 crore during 2017-18.
+This was widened to ₹ 122.52 crore in 2018-19.
+This discrepancy was not explained in the Annual Accounts as reconciliation of the figures between continued to persist without any tangible improvement.
+Audit had highlighted non reconciliation of the two sets of records in the previous Audit Reports.
 Despite being pointed out, these lapses continued to persist without any tangible improvement.